uncognic/kms-tool/README.md

 # Credits

-Credit to [he3als](https://github.com/he3als) for the choice system
+Credit to [he3als](https://github.com/he3als) for the code for the choice system